Deciding how to allocate your assets can become rather complex, which is why many people hire a financial advisor.

 As a result, I’m left deciding how to allocate my assets.
 Truth be told, it’s something I rather enjoy doing, plus, I enjoy the research.

-So what asset class am I most interested in at the moment?
+So what asset class is I most interested in at the moment?
 Real Assets.

 What are Real Assets?